energysistem/manuals/42260-Tower3/en/10-mpfuntion.md

-## MP3 playback function using SD memory cards and USB external devices
+## MP3 playback using SD memory cards and USB external devices

 To play MP3 files, insert an external memory such as a USB stick or a SD/MMC memory card in () and () respectively.